utsw-bicf/auto-docker/README.md

 * **DOCKERHUB_UN**: Again, the username associated with the above organization and password.

-3. Change the name of the base image to suite your needs.
-So, since we are the bicf, we call ours *bicfbase*.
-You will need to do this in the main directory, as well as in the *relations.yaml* file.
+3. While in the ***main*** branch, copy the *base* image directory (do not delete for now), or create your own using the existing *base* as a template, to create a new directory with a name you want for your base.
+Note that it must have a Dockerfile and a *unittest.yml* file with at least one test in it.
+So, since we are the bicf, we copied ours as *bicfbase*.
+Commit, push, and re-pull your ***main*** branch.

+4. Remove the pre-existing ***base*** directory, and then remove it from the ***relations.yaml*** file.
+Commit, and push.
+The CI will fail, but that can be ignored at this step.

+5. Pull ***main*** one last time, and then merge ***main*** into **DEPLOY_BRANCH**.

 That should be it, you're all set.
+Feel free to change this readme or any of the files as you see fit.

 ## Using this suite

-This suite is setup assuming that all of your images have the base image as their ultimate parent.
-This image is built off the publically available Ubuntu 18.04 image, with some common tools such as *git*, *parallel*, *pbzip2* and others installed.
-It is meant to be fairly light-weight.
-Using the *relations.yaml* file, it is very easy to keep track of what images are built on top of other images.
+This suite is setup assuming that all of your images have the base image you setup as their ultimate parent.
+The existing *base* image is built off the publically available Ubuntu 18.04 image, with some common tools such as *git*, *parallel*, *pbzip2* and others installed, and is meant to be fairly light-weight.
+While you are not constrained to use this by any means, it is advised to do something similar, as it will lock down the tools used in one image, instead of having to download it every time.

+The *relations.yaml* is not really for users, under ideal conditions.
+About the only time it should be used is if you want to mark an image as "terminated", meaning that it should no longer receive any updates, and if you update any children, it will not create a new issue.
+Within the auto-builder, *relations.yaml* is meant to be used as both a version list, and a quick reference guide for which images are built on top of which other images, so that if you update an image, it will create an issue to update any child images as well, unless, as previously said, you have edited *relations.yaml* to mark that image as "terminated".

 Every new image is setup with the following: